ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

     empty set of records is returned.

 7. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.
+If a DMARC policy record has not been previously identified, a valid DMARC record is returned, and the domain is the RFC5322.From domain for the message, this is the DMARC policy for the message.

-8. If the set is now empty, or the set contains one valid DMARC record that does not contain the information sought, then determine the target for additional queries by removing a single label from the target domain as described in step 5 and repeating steps 6 and 7 until there are no more labels remaining or a valid DMARC record containing the information sought has been retrieved.
+8. If the set is now empty, or the set contains one valid DMARC record and Organizational Domain determination is needed, then determine the target for additional queries by removing a single label from the target domain as described in step 5 and repeating steps 6 and 7 until there are no more labels remaining.

-For determining the Organizational Domain used for determining relaxed alignment, the same process is followed, except in the reverse order.
-See (#determining-the-organizational-domain) for further details.

-To illustrate, for a message with the arbitrary RFC5322.From domain of "a.b.c.d.e.mail.example.com", a full DNS Tree Walk would require the following five queries, in order to locate the policy domain:
+To illustrate, for a message with the arbitrary RFC5322.From domain of "a.b.c.d.e.mail.example.com", a full DNS Tree Walk would require the following five queries, in order to locate the policy or Organizational Domain:

 * _dmarc.a.b.c.d.e.mail.example.com
 * _dmarc.e.mail.example.com